code-with-amitk/Code-examples/Companies-Coding-Rounds/amd/README.md

 ## 2. PRODUCTS
   - embedded processors
   - Graphics processors for servers, workstations, PCs and embedded system applications.
-  - APU(Accelrated Processing Unit): 64 bit microprocessor from AMD designed to act as a central processing unit (CPU) and graphics processing unit (GPU) on a single die.
+  - APU(Accelrated Processing Unit): 64 bit CPU from AMD designed to act as a CPU & GPU on a single die.
-  - Processors/Microprocessors/CPUs
+  - Processors/CPUs
     - k5(1995),k6(1997-2001),K7(1999-2005),K8,k10(2007-2013)
     - Bulldozer CPU(2011-2017) for desktop & servers.
 Bulldozer is designed from scratch, not a development of earlier processors.